 Q: What other musicians or music production professionals inspire you?

-A: Regarding studio work, I'm very inspired by musicians who are approaching the role of the drummer more from a producer's and sounddesigner's standpoint, namely guys like Aaron Sterling, Joey Waronker, Matt Chamberlain and so on.
-Steve Jordan and Steve Gadd for their god-like grooves and feels.
-And in regards to implementing electronics, I love what Ian Chang (Son Lux) & Mason Self are doing with Sunhouse Sensory Percussion.
-And I love Nigel Godrich for obvious reasons :)
+A: Regarding studio work, I'm very inspired by musicians who are approaching the role of the drummer more from a producer's and sounddesigner's standpoint, namely guys like Aaron Sterling, Joey Waronker, Matt Chamberlain, Darren King.
+I also love Steve Jordan, Steve Gadd and Al Jackson for their god-like grooves and feels.
+And in regards to implementing electronics, I really like what Ian Chang (Son Lux) & Mason Self are doing with Sunhouse Sensory Percussion.
+Nigel Godrich is another hero of mine, for obvious reasons.

 Q: Analog or digital and why?

 A: Both, I try to combine best of both worlds.